microsoft/hlsl-specs/proposals/NNNN-disallow-inout-explicit-convs.md

 ## Introduction

+DXC inconsistently allows some C style explicit casts to produce LValues and be used as arguments for inout parameters.
+However, C style explicit casts do not produce LValues and inout parameters require LValues.

+## Motivation

+It is inconsistent in DXC which C Style casts are allowed to produce LValues for an inout parameter.

 DXC allows explicitly casting an array of type T to a vector of type T as an inout parameter.
 ```
 void fn(inout float4 F) {}